khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_1.md

 It could be said to him, “first establish the throne, and then sit.”
 What he has mentioned about the choice is false.
 It is not possible for the Muslim to cling to it and act upon its generality, since it leads to breaking away from the restrictions of the Sharīʿah, as is not hard to see.

+\begin{mdframed}[style=narration, frametitle={Narration}]
-## “I asked my Lord about that which my Companions would disagree about after me, so Allāh inspired me: ‘O Muḥammad!
-Your Companions are to Me of the station of the stars in the sky -- some are brighter than others; so whoever takes from any of them in those matters where they have differed, then to Me, he is upon guidance.’” {.unnumbered}
+I asked my Lord about that which my Companions would disagree about after me, so Allāh inspired me: “O Muḥammad!
+Your Companions are to Me of the station of the stars in the sky -- some are brighter than others; so whoever takes from any of them in those matters where they have differed, then to Me, he is upon guidance.”
+\end{mdframed}

 _Mawḍūʿ_ ([Fabricated]{style="font-variant:small-caps;"}).
 Reported by Ibn Baṭṭah in _al-Ibānah_ (4/11/2), al-Khaṭīb, Niẓām al-Malik in _al-Amālī_ (13/2), al-Ḍiyā in _al-Muntaqā ʿan Masmūʿātihi bimā rawa_ (116/2) and Ibn ʿAsākir (6/303/1) by way of:
 Nuʿaym ibn Ḥammād, who said: ʿAbd al-Raḥīm ibn Zayd narrated to us from his father from Saʿīd ibn al-Musayyib from ʿUmar ibn al-Khaṭṭāb \mabpwhim from the Prophet \pbuh.